-Nursery children have a Reading Buddy who is a Year 3 child (age 7-8) with whom they share books once a fortnight.
+Lambs Nursery children have a Reading Buddy who is a Year 6 child (age 10-11) and Upper Nursery children have a Reading Buddy who is a Year 3 child (age 7-8) with whom they share books.
 The Nursery children thoroughly enjoy talking to Year 3 children about the story their Year 3 Buddy has just read to them and good friendships are forged.
 Occasionally, Year 3 children will accompany their Nursery Buddies on the Nursery Welly Walk as a treat.
 Reception and Year 4 children continue the Reading Buddy system.
 This system facilitates the transfer from Early Years Foundation Stage into the Infant Department/Key Stage 1 because the Reception children already know the older children and feel secure.
 Year 1 and Year 5 children are Buddies and Year 2 and Year 6 children.

 Where do I buy uniform?

-Some uniform is available through the school shop; most is obtained from www.djuniforms.co.uk There is also a second hand uniform shop, staffed by parent volunteers.
+Some uniform is available through the school shop; most is obtained online from our uniform supplier.
+There is also a second hand uniform shop, staffed by parent volunteers.
 The uniform is predominantly grey with white shirts.
 Sports uniform is navy blue and white.
 School bags are part of our uniform; our cloakroom storage is designed to accommodate our own school bags and rucksacks are not permitted.

 What do I do if I have a concern?

-The first point of contact is usually the class teacher or the office staff.
+The first point of contact is usually the class teacher.
 The Headmistress is also happy to meet parents to discuss any issues or concerns; appointments can be made through the office.